Top 10 Coaching Frameworks To Make Your Program Powerful

 This method is perfect for constructing well-structured coaching sessions.

-The first step is to understand what you and your coachee expect throughout the session.
-Basically, the contract is about identifying aspects on which you will work throughout a particular session.
+The first step is understanding what you and your coachee expect throughout the session.
+The contract is about identifying aspects you will work on throughout a particular session.

 It should be completed within every session.